-Input Elements can only function inside a data container (a list view or a data view).
-You can either place widget in an existing data container; or click Wrap with a new data view in Properties to create a data view automatically and place an input element inside it.
+Input Elements can only function inside a data container (a data view, a list view, or a data grid).
+You can either place widget in an existing data container; or click Wrap with a new data view in Properties to create a data view and place an input element inside it automatically.

 2 Input Elements Overview